 One of the ways I thought we could respond to the Church's invitation to a "holy Lent" would be to dive a bit deeper into the hymns of our faith.

-You can read the invitation here: "A Collaborative Lenten Devotional on Hymns", also reprinted below.
+You can read the invitation here: "A Collaborative Lenten Devotional on Hymns".

-I'm an Episcopalian, and I suspect most of the forthcoming submissions are either in the Hymnal 1982 or known in Episcopal circles, but I would welcome hymns from any Christian tradition.
+I'm an Episcopalian, and many submissions are either in the Hymnal 1982 or known in Episcopal congregations, but I would welcome hymns from any Christian tradition.

-You can listen to the latest submissions to this project as a podcast or on the blog under the label Songs in the Desert
+You can listen to last year's submissions to this project as a podcast or on my blog under the label Songs in the Desert